facelessuser/sublime-dracula-scheme/README.md

 is used as an additional branch color in Merge etc.

 Lastly, edit the "Variant Specific" section as shown below.
-The `background` and `comment` can be pulled directly from the official Dracula Pro color schemes.
-It can be noted that we use the general `color(var(background) s(25%) l(55%))` value for `comment`, and while it may not be the "exact" comment color of what the official Dracula Pro color scheme may use, we've found it to be more than close enough. `accent` can really be anything, but we will mention our personal recommendations below as well.
+The `background` and `comment` can be pulled directly from the official Dracula Pro color schemes. `accent` can really be anything, but we will mention our personal recommendations below as well.

 ```js
         // Variant specific colors (change these for variants)